 Non-Resident Library Cards

 If a patron is not a resident of the Village of Schoolcraft, Prairie Ronde Township, or Schoolcraft Township or a property owner in any of these areas, he/she may purchase a non-resident card for a fee to be established at the discretion of the Library Director and posted at the desk.
 This card expires one (1) year from the date of purchase.
 The card may be renewed each year by paying the annual non-resident renewal fee.

 All teachers teaching in the Schoolcraft Community Schools (SCS) may borrow materials from the Schoolcraft Community Library regardless of whether they live in the Library’s service area or not.
-Teachers living outside the service area may be issued a special library one year card renewable as long as they teach in the SCS.
+Teachers living outside the service area may be issued a special educator card valid for one year and renewable as long as they teach in the SCS.

-Teacher’s cards are to be used principally during the school year.
+Educator cards are to be used principally during the school year.
 Teachers are subject to the same membership rules as other patrons.
 All SCS teacher’s requests for library materials will be filled from the library shelves so that some material on the subject still remains in the library.
-Teachers are also welcome to request material from other libraries through MeL (Michigan electronic library catalog) subject to the interlibrary loan policy.

 If a patron loses a library card they may pay a fee and be issued a new card.
 The Library Director sets the fee for replacing library cards and posts this information at the desk.